Our Funds

 Harbor negotiates agreements with Apostle Island Cruises and other charter boats based along City Dock, and others who wish to tie-up there either briefly or seasonally.
 A recent addition to Harbor’s responsibilities is working with the cruise ships that first visited in 2022, using City Dock to land passengers who wished to visit Bayfield and vicinity.
 Commission members invested lots of time in sorting-out this important new source of revenue.

-Unique within city governance is the arrangement Harbor makes with a marina management company to operate the Apostle Islands Marina.
-The marina’s infrastructure (but not the mobile machinery) is owned and maintained by the city.
-The contracted operator leases it and puts it to use by selling services to boat owners, including launching, seasonal slip rental, boat retrieval and storage, sales of fuels and supplies, and some maintenance.
-The contract has been awarded for five-year periods for some time, and yields about $160,000 annually in revenue.
-The current contract ends at the end of 2023.
+For many years previously a private marina business had been granted a lease to operate the marina.
+The marina’s permanent infrastructure is owned and maintained by the city.
+The contracted operator leased it and sold services to boat owners, including launching, seasonal slip rental, boat retrieval and storage, sales of fuels and supplies, and some maintenance.
+The contract yielded about $160,000 annually in revenue.

 Rebuilding of the breakwall and one dock of the marina over winter 2021-2022 was a $4,560,000 project.
 The US Army Corps of Engineers paid for 75% of the project, and a state program and the city each contributed 12.5%.
 This made our piece $650,000 (how much of this must be borrowed has yet to be finalized, as far as I can ascertain).
 This was a big project that required a lot of attention from the city clerk and treasurer, as well as commission members.

 The next big project Harbor is facing is repair of the “finger piers” that jut-out from City Dock.
-While they are sturdy and functional, deterioration of components below the water level, I'm told, creates safety issues.
+While the piers are functional, deterioration of components below the water level, I'm told, creates safety concerns.
 While City Dock was originally funded by Wisconsin and federal agencies, it looks like maintenance is on us.
-Cost are very uncertain at this point, but could be on the order of $500,000.
+Cost are very uncertain at this point, but could be as high as $1.5 million.

 Our waterfront is a huge part of what makes Bayfield unique, and is an important source of revenue to city government.
 Thanks to the Harbor Commission members for their good work.